In collaboration with 23andMe. Thank you for supporting the brands that support A Taste of Koko!

 You’ll see these fish-shaped pastries at every food market resembling a carp with eyes, scales, and grilled.
 The batter is made of butter and eggs with a hidden layer of sweet red bean paste poured into fish-shaped pans that give the Bungeoppang its distinctive shape.
 This pastry is crispy and crunchy with a sweet interior!

 SEE ALSO: 7 Best Spots For Bubble Tea In Austin

 13. Hweori gamja – tornado potato

 You usually always see at least one tornado potato street food stand – I’ve had them in Mexico City and Taipei but they’re still fun to eat.
 A single potato is cut into a swirl, fried, and then seasoned with different powders or sauces.

-There’s always a hot dog stand but in Seoul, these are coated with French fries!
+There’s always a corn dog stand but in Seoul, these are coated with French fries!

 The most expensive Korean street food goes to the grilled cheese lobster at 15,000 won ($15) a pop.